How does Divorce Work in Arizona?

 - Healthcare and Educational Costs

-In Arizona, the guidelines use The Income Share Models which states that each child should receive the same proportion of income from each parent, that he or she would have received, had the couple remained married.
+In Arizona, the guidelines are modeled after The Income Share Model, which states that each child should receive the same proportion of income from each parent that he or she would have received had the couple remained married.
 Arizona courts do not factor in marital misconduct, but rather they look to the following factors:

 - Financial Needs and Resources of the Child and Both Parents